ALPHA GRAY

 In a flash, Dylan pounced, his sharp claws swiping through the air with deadly precision.
 He targeted the two remaining warriors, his jaws wide open as he prepared to deliver the killing blow.

-With a swift and merciless motion, Dylan snapped his jaws shut around the first warrior's head, crushing it in an instant.
+With a swift and merciless motion, Dylan snapped his jaws shut around the first warrior's head and crushes it in an instant.
 The second warrior tried to scramble away, but my wolf was too fast, pinning him to the ground and ending his life with a swift bite to the neck.

 Beta Parker's eyes were wide with shock and horror as he watched his last two warriors fall.
 He struggled against his restraints, but I held him firm, my grip unyielding.

-The sound of Dylan's heavy breathing was the only noise in the sudden silence, his chest heaving with exertion as he stood over the bodies of the fallen warriors.
-Beta Parker's gaze was fixed on him, a mix of fear and hatred burning in his eyes.
+The sound of Dylan's heavy breathing was the only noise in the sudden silence.
+His chest heaved with exertion as he stood over the bodies of the fallen warriors.
+Beta Parker's gaze was fixed on us.
+His glare was a mix of fear and hatred, burning in his eyes.

 “Don't kill him, Dylan.
 We need him,” I commanded my Alpha wolf.

-"Dylan, spare Beta Parker.
+"Dylan, spare Parker.
 We need him alive,” I commanded.

-Beta Parker's chest heaved with relief as Alpha Dylan's jaws closed mere inches from his face.
+Parker's chest heaved with relief as Dylan's jaws closed mere inches from his face.
 He knew he had been spared, at least for now.

-I took control, my eyes locked onto his.
+I took control and faced the beta of my rival pack.
 “You're going to be very useful to us, Beta Parker.
-Very useful indeed.'"
+Very useful indeed.”

-The implication was clear: Beta Parker would be used as leverage to secure my grandfather's freedom from Alpha Devon.
-And he knew it.
+Now that I managed to catch him, I would use him as leverage to secure my grandfather's freedom from Alpha Devon.

-Beta Parker lay on the ground, his body battered and bleeding from the brutal attack.
-Alpha Dylan's ferocity had left him severely injured, and he struggled to draw breath.
+Parker lay on the ground, his body battered and bleeding from the brutal attack.
+Dylan's ferocity had left him severely injured, and he struggled to draw breath.

-My warriors closed in, their eyes watchful as they prepared to subdue the captive Beta Parker.
-I gave a curt command, and one of them produced a silver collar, its metal gleaming in the fading light.
+My warriors encircled him, their eyes locked on Parker with fierce intensity as they prepared to unleash their wrath upon him.
+I gave a curt command, and one of them came with a silver collar.

 "Shift!"
-I commanded him.
-He's too weak to fight me.
+I commanded Parker.
+He was too weak to fight me.
 Even his own wolf was intimidated by my power, so he transformed in front of all of us.

 The collar was placed around Beta Parker's neck, its silver inhibiting his ability to shift and heal.
 He growled weakly, his eyes flashing with anger and resentment, but he was too injured to put up much of a fight.